Our surgeons are the first to bring the revolutionary SMILE® eye surgery to Melbourne.

 SMILE® is most effective for treating myopia (short-sightedness).
 Astigmatism, an uneven curvature of the cornea affecting many patients, can also be treated with the SMILE® technique.
 At this stage, SMILE® is not suitable for patients with hyperopia (long-sightedness) or presbyopia (the natural age-related decline of near vision).
 Patients with hyperopia or presbyopia may be more suitable for LASIK or refractive lens exchange, both techniques which are also offered at Armadale Eye Clinic (through Eye Laser Specialists).

 If you’re looking to explore options that may reduce your dependence on glasses or contact lenses, SMILE® laser eye surgery may be suitable for you.
 Book a consultation with Armadale Eye Clinic by calling us.
+If you have questions about SMILE eye surgery cost, we can discuss likely costs at your assessment and explain what’s included in your treatment plan.

 Note: Any surgical or invasive procedure carries risks.
 Before proceeding, you should seek a second opinion from an appropriately qualified health practitioner.